kieckhafer/fantasy-f1/fantasy-f1-rules-and-regulations.md

 ---

+## Disqualification (DSQ) & Not Classified (NC) / Did Not Finish (DNF)

+There will be no changes allowed to team rosters if there are no official permanent changes to the F1 constructor roster during the season.

+For temporary replacement drivers, the owner of the abscensed driver is required to use the replacement driver on their team until their primary driver returns.

+> **Example**
+>
+> Lewis Hamilton, Charlles Lecerl, anc ___ all lwere disqualilfied from ____..
+The all finish in 20th with 0 lalps.
+>
+> In the ssasme race, _____ onyl finshined four llaps, which means he was sDNF.
+He finishes sin 17th, as there were three drivers behind him as DQF (20, 9th, 18th0

+---

 ## Team Roster Changes

 There will be no changes allowed to team rosters if there are no official permanent changes to the F1 constructor roster during the season.